billHinderman/steph-jekyll/getting_started.md

 permalink: /getting-started/
 ---

-My Office is located across from the Merchandise Mart at: 325 N Wells, Suite 728 Chicago, IL 60654.
+My Office is located at 1537 Riverside Ave.
+Fort Collins, CO 80524

-My office hours are: M-F 5pm-9pm.
+My office hours are: Monday-Thursday

-Phone: 773-800-9447
+Phone: 720-507-7686

-Please call 773-800-9447 to schedule your first appointment.
-We will arrange a brief phone intake (10-15 minutes) prior to the 1st appointment.
-This will allow us time to gather important information about you as well as your insurance information.
-I am currently in network with Blue Cross & Blue Shield PPO and also accept out of network insurances.
+I am a part of a group practice, Heart Centered Counselors.
+To schedule your first appointment please call 970-310-3406.
+Our intake team will gather important information about you as well as your insurance information.
+The call typically takes 15-20 minutes.